chbndrhnns/pycharm-plugin-connexion/docs/internal-apis.md

   @com.intellij.openapi.util.IntellijInternalApi annotation and indicates that the class is not supposed to be used in client code.

+- [-] #Internal method com.intellij.util.SlowOperations.knownIssue(String) invocation
+  Internal method com.intellij.util.SlowOperations.knownIssue(java.lang.String ytIssueId) :
+  com.intellij.openapi.application.AccessToken is invoked in com.github.chbndrhnns.intellijplatformplugincopy.intention.customtype.CustomTypeApplier.startInlineRename$lambda$6(
+  SmartPsiElementPointer, Project, Editor) : void.
+This method is marked with
+  @org.jetbrains.annotations.ApiStatus.Internal annotation or @com.intellij.openapi.util.IntellijInternalApi annotation
+  and indicates that the method is not supposed to be used in client code.

+## Done

-- [ ] #Internal method com.jetbrains.python.psi.PyImportElement.resolve() invocation
+- [x] #Internal method com.jetbrains.python.psi.PyImportElement.resolve() invocation
   Internal method com.jetbrains.python.psi.PyImportElement.resolve() : com.intellij.psi.PsiElement is invoked in
   com.github.chbndrhnns.intellijplatformplugincopy.psi.PyResolveUtils.findMember(PsiElement, String, boolean) :
   PsiElement.
 This method is marked with @org.jetbrains.annotations.ApiStatus.Internal annotation or